Worldwar: Upsetting the Balance: Plot summary

 Soon, the Race launches an invasion of the British home islands by air from southern France by flying over German-held north France, and it occupies a northern area, which seems to be centered on Oxfordshire and includes Northampton, and a southern area, which seems to be centered on western Sussex.
 The humans hold onto Market Harborough; parts of the story describe fighting around Brixworth, Scaldwell, and Spratton, villages that are on the front line between Northampton and Market Harborough.
 Another section describes an artillery and tank battle for Henley-on-Thames.
-The human forces are exposed to fire from the Race's helicopter gunships many years before humans had such craft in real history.
+The human forces are exposed to fire from the Race's helicopter gunships.
 The Race ignores warnings from Winston Churchill that such an attack will meet with terrible consequences.
 The Race's forces in Britain are subjected to another human weapon they did not anticipate: mustard gas.
 Totally unprepared for a chemical attack by the humans, the invasion force is devastated and thrown back: a plan to link its two areas through Maidenhead fails.
 London suffers heavy bombardment and causes the destruction or heavy damage of many landmarks, including Palace of Westminster and Big Ben, which survived the real-world German Blitz.
 The northern pocket is obliterated, and the southern pocket evacuates in a hurry by air through Tangmere, which is the Race's last airfield in Britain out of range of human artillery.
 As a result, the British gain access to much intact Race technology, which was abandoned in the retreat.
 The British use of mustard gas also inspires the Germans, Americans, and Russians to use poison gas against the Race.
 The German use of poison gas includes the use of sarin and tabun.

 China's communist guerrillas also escalate the conflict against the Race.

 In one of the Race's bases in Siberia, morale is at an all-time low.
-The weather is a truly miserable condition from the hot one that it is used to, and the Race's soldiers feel that they are constantly being sent to their deaths by incompetent commanders.
+The weather is a truly miserable condition from the hot one that the Race is used to, and the Race's soldiers feel that they are constantly being sent to their deaths by incompetent commanders.
 Many have fallen into abusing ginger, which works as a narcotic for them, even though it has been outlawed by Atvar's orders; such disobedience would have been considered unthinkable before they came to Earth.
 The Race's soldiers are pushed to the breaking point, and when the base commander starts berating the garrison yet again, the landcruiser driver Ussmak shoots him in the head to silence him, and an insurrection starts.
 The entire Race base mutinies and makes Ussmak its de facto leader.